 The same is true for a belt that is too tight.
 If you’re at the biggest setting of your belt and it’s still too tight.
 Don’t take your chances.

-Now that you know how serious I am about your weight lifting belt size, let’s go through the steps.
+Now that you know how serious I am about your weightlifting belt size, let’s go through the weightlifting belt size guide.

-Before you determine your weight lifting belt size, you need to measure your waist.
-I will describe how to do this step-by-step in the following description.
-This process is the same for both men and women’s weight lifting belts.
+Before you determine your weightlifting belt size, you need to measure your waist.
+This process is the same for both men’s and women’s weightlifting belts.

 Use the physical landmarks I recommend to help you find your waist.
 Also, I would grab a notebook to write out key points for you to remember when it comes time to do this for real.

-Step 1 – Grab a Measuring Tape or a piece of string long enough to wrap around your abdomen.
-If you’re trying to track your progress while lifting, a measuring tape is a must have.
+Grab a Measuring Tape or a piece of string long enough to wrap around your abdomen.
+If you’re trying to track your progress while lifting, a measuring tape is a must-have.
 I would grab a measuring tape sooner rather than later, but a string is fine.

-Step 4 – Grab the measuring tape or string and wrap it around your abdomen.
+Grab the measuring tape or string and wrap it around your abdomen.
 Use your navel as a starting point.
 The tape or string should cover your navel almost completely.
-Next, try to keep the tape straight and wrap around your abdomen.
+Next, try to keep the tape straight and wrap it around your abdomen.
 For most lifters, this will cross the widest part of your abdomen, your love handles.

-You’ve successfully measured your waist for a weight lifting belt size.
-Don’t forget to add 2 inches for your layers if you wear thick gym clothes.
-Finally, before you go out and buy your weight lifting belt, consider some of the factors below.
+You’ve successfully measured your waist for the most suitable weightlifting belt size.
+Finally, before you go out and buy your weightlifting belt, consider some of the important factors below.

-There are many powerlifters in the world who have a gut and still wear a belt safely.
-You may have to buy one belt while you’re cutting and another after you lose all the weight.
-The other option I would consider is, wait.
 Lose some fat and focus on technique with core stability for your heavy lifts.
-Shopping for a weight lifting belt will be a lot easier after you get closer to your goal weight.
+Shopping for a weightlifting belt will be a lot easier after you get closer to your goal weight.
 You can also check out our guide on belts for big and tall lifters.